webforj/webforj-documentation/docs/introduction/tutorial/project-setup.md

 3) Open your browser and navigate to http://localhost:8080 to view the app.

-Repeat this process for each step as you follow along with the tutorial, allowing you to explore the app’s features as they are added.
+Repeat this process for each step as you follow along with the tutorial, allowing you to explore the app’s features as they're added.